 The other day someone visited this blog after the Google search "What happens if you work for a disorganized boss?"

 Once upon a time as an event planner, I worked for a significantly scattered woman.
 When you're planning 80 events a year on top of all of the other duties of the department I was in, disorganization is a p.r.o.b.l.e.m.

-Unfortunately, I don't have an easy answer to make it go away, but this will at least mitigate the problem to a certain extent:
+Unfortunately, there is no easy fix.
+BUT...we can at least mitigate the problem to a certain extent:

 Following are some steps to help alleviate your situation:

 Become as unbelievably organized as you possibly can.